smithjd/sql-pet/docs/05-docker-setup-postgres-with-dvdrental.md

 The code in this first version is recommended because it is an "all in one" approach.
 Details about how it works and how you might modify it are included below.
 There is another version in the the next chapter that you can use to investigate Docker commands and components.

-Note that this approach relies on two files that have quote that's not shown here: [dvdrental.Dockerfile](./dvdrental.Dockerfile) and [init-dvdrental.sh](init-dvdrental.sh).
-They are discussed below.

 Note that `tidyverse`, `DBI`, `RPostgres`, and `glue` are loaded.

 ## Verify that Docker is up and running